cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-grant.md

 Granting permission on a table does not automatically extend permissions to any sequences used by the table, including sequences tied to `SERIAL` columns.
 Permissions on a sequence must be set separately.

 The `GRANT` command cannot be used to set privileges for the protocols `file`, `gpfdist`, or `gpfdists`.
-These protocols are implemented internally in Greenplum Database.
+These protocols are implemented internally in Cloudberry Database.
 Instead, use the [CREATE ROLE](/docs/sql-statements/sql-statement-create-role.md) or [ALTER ROLE](/docs/sql-statements/sql-statement-alter-role.md) command to set the `CREATEEXTTABLE` attribute for the role.

 Use `psql`'s `\dp` meta-command to obtain information about existing privileges for tables and columns.
 There are other `\d` meta-commands that you can use to display the privileges of non-table objects.